itsuka021/18-Generation_of_stretched_single_qubit_gates_for_Richardson_error_extrapolation/README.md

 **_How to use ?_**

 We wrote a function to modify the instruction schedule map (inst_map), which is a lookup table for translating "Quantum Gates" in the circuits to the pulse schedule used to drive qubits.
 The python function is put in "functions" folder and we demonstrate the 1-Qubit Randomized Benchmarking and checking the linearity of qubit dynamics.
 You can go through the following jupyter notebook in the repository.

+The data of RB experiments are open, you can retrieve the data by using the "Job ID" shown in the notebook.

 1. [1-Qubit Randomized Benchmarking with different stretch factors](Demo_RB_on_ibmq_armonk.ipynb)
 2. [Checking linearity of the qubit dynamics](Rabi_linear_fit_on_ibmq_bogota.ipynb)